Farmingdale

 What pitch should the kick drum be tuned to?

 Kick drums are usually tuned lower than the low E on a bass guitar.
 Start by tuning the kick drum until the wrinkles disappear in the head.
 From there, experiment with the pitch until you get a tone that you like.
-More often than not, the kick drum is felt as much as it’s heard, so consider the bounce and feel of the drum when deciding how to tune your kick drum.
+Often, the kick drum is felt as much as it’s heard, so consider the bounce and feel of the drum when deciding how to tune your kick drum.

 Kick drum tuning tips